Timbuktu: Infrastructure

 With no railroads in Mali except for the Dakar-Niger Railway up to Koulikoro, access to Timbuktu is by road, boat or, since 1961, aircraft.
 With high water levels in the Niger from August to December, Compagnie Malienne de Navigation (COMANAV) passenger ferries operate a leg between Koulikoro and downstream Gao on a roughly weekly basis.
 Also requiring high water are pinasses (large motorized pirogues), either chartered or public, that travel up and down the river.

 Both ferries and pinasses arrive at Korioumé, Timbuktu's port, which is linked to the city centre by an 18 km paved road running through Kabara.
 In 2007, access to Timbuktu's traditional port, Kabara, was restored by a Libyan funded project that dredged the 3 km silted canal connecting Kabara to an arm of the Niger River.
 COMANAV ferries and pinasses are now able to reach the port when the river is in full flood.

 Timbuktu is poorly connected to the Malian road network with only dirt roads to the neighbouring towns.
 Although the Niger River can be crossed by ferry at Korioumé, the roads south of the river are no better.
 However, a new paved road is under construction between Niono and Timbuktu running to the north of the Inland Niger Delta.
 The 565 km road will pass through Nampala, Léré, Niafunké, Tonka, Diré and Goundam.
 The completed 81 km section between Niono and the small village of Goma Coura was financed by the Millennium Challenge Corporation.
 This new section will service the Alatona irrigation system development of the Office du Niger.
 The 484 km section between Goma Coura and Timbuktu is being financed by the European Development Fund.

 Timbuktu Airport was served by Air Mali, hosting flights to and from Bamako, Gao and Mopti. until the airline suspended operations in 2014.
-Presently, no airlines serve the airport.
 Its 6,923 ft (2,110 m) runway in a 07/25 runway orientation is both lighted and paved.

+Currently (July 2023), Timbuktu Airport is served by Sky Mali to and from Bamako, using Boeing 737 aircraft.